Beach at Malin Head, County Donegal

 The craggy cliffs of Inishowen are also home to the

-Inch Wildfowl Reserve, a wetland site with 8km (5 miles) of walks around Inch Lake.
+Inch Wildfowl Reserve, a wetland site with 5 miles of walks around Inch Lake.
 This is one of the last areas where you can hear the cry of the corncrake on the wind.
 Other prevalent bird species include puffins, snow buntings and choughs.
-A jewel of a beach
+Just picture it

-Finally, one of the world’s most amazing natural phenomena has started to make regular appearances off the Inishowen Peninsula.
-Thanks to a peak in the sun’s activity, the Northern Lights/Aurora Borealis are being spotted off the coast.
-This is set to go on for a few more years, too, so maybe you’ll be in luck when you visit?
+Finally, one of the world’s most amazing natural phenomena has started to make regular appearances off the Inishowen peninsula.
+Thanks to a peak in the sun’s activity, the Northern Lights/Aurora Borealis are being spotted off this coast.
+This is set to go on for a few more years, too, so maybe you’ll be in luck when you visit.

-So there you have it: exhilarating coastal walks, unsurpassed natural beauty, spectacular phenomena and historical intrigue… take it all in before heading back on your Wild Atlantic Way adventure!
+So there you have it, the Inishowen experience: exhilarating coastal walks, unsurpassed natural beauty, spectacular phenomena and historical intrigue… take it all in before heading back on your Wild Atlantic Way adventure!

 Geographical coordinates: Latitude 55.3833; longitude 7.3667 (note, if you use your car’s GPS to go directly to this point, you may not always remain on the Wild Atlantic Way route.)